lucasm/findto/README.md

 Findto is supported by community.

-You can choose your favorite platform to support and ✨ enjoy exclusive benefits ✨ like name and link attribution on this repository, work-in-progress updates, early access to Beta versions and more!
+Choose your favorite platform to support and ✨ enjoy exclusive benefits ✨ like name and link attribution on this repository, work-in-progress updates, early access to Beta versions and more!

 - [Support via Ko-Fi](https://ko-fi.com/findto)
 - [Support via Patreon](https://patreon.com/findto)
 - [Sponsor via GitHub Sponsors](https://github.com/sponsors/lucasm)

-For code contributions, check the [Projects](https://github.com/lucasm/findto/projects) board and opened [Issues](https://github.com/lucasm/findto/issues) before send pull requests.
+For code contributors: check the [Projects](https://github.com/lucasm/findto/projects) board and opened [Issues](https://github.com/lucasm/findto/issues) before send pull requests.

 ## 🔒 Privacy

-Findto respect users privacy.
-We don't store searches or personal info.
+Findto respects privacy and does not store any searches or personal information of users.
 Read the [Privacy Policy](https://findto.app/privacy) for details.

 Made in Brazil with love by [Lucas Menezes](https://lucasm.dev/?utm_source=findto_app).